Illegal ticketing websites

 - checking contact details for the website - there should be a landline phone number and a full postal address.
 Avoid using the site if there is only a PO box address and mobile phone number, as it could be difficult to get in touch after you buy tickets.
 These addresses and phone numbers are easy to change and difficult to trace

 - use a site that has a red, black and white kitemark provided by the Society of Ticket Agents and Retailers (STAR), the self-regulatory body for the entertainment ticket industry.
-A full list of STAR'S members is available on their website.
+You can find a full list of STAR'S members on their website.

 - using football club official websites to buy football tickets.
 Contact the football club to get the official website address if you’re unsure.